larsondg2000/SEC-10K-and-10Q-Reports/README.md

       - Inputs: report_filtered, cik, report, ticker, output_folder
       - Outputs: pdf file of exhibit 99.1 saved to reports_folder.
 File format *ticker-date-report.pdf*

+* Additional:
-* Additional: run utilities.py file to download the 'company_tickers_exchange.json' file
+- Run utilities.py file to download the 'company_tickers_exchange.json' file.
+- Run this periodically to update the file as needed.

 #### Notes
 * Program can be customized
-* Future: add webpage interface
+* There is a Streamlit version of this program which has a user interface. it also summarizes the reports: https://github.com/larsondg2000/sec-streamlit